exercism/javascript/concepts/for-loops/about.md

 ## Loop Counter and Asynchronous Code

 You need to be careful to correctly declare your counter variable when dealing with [asynchronous code][mdn-concept-asynchronous].
-Let us look at an example where we sum up the counter variable asynchronously after waiting for 1s with `setTimeout`.
+Let us look at an example where we sum up the counter variable asynchronously with `setTimeout` after waiting for 1s.
-When declaring the counter with `var` or with `let` but outside the header, the code does not lead to the expected result.
+When declaring the counter with `var` or with `let` but outside the header, the code does not yield the expected result.

 <!-- prettier-ignore-start -->
 ```javascript